Imagining an automated and intelligent grant system for Unite Here: North America’s largest hospitality union

 INSIGHT #1

-Excessive manual labor spent in mundane tasks such as compiling information leads to significant time loss.
+Manual Processing is the biggest time sink (40% of the total time).
+Excessive manual labor spent by admin staff in mundane tasks such as compiling & editing grant applications from jotforms into a spreadsheet leads to significant time loss.

 INSIGHT #2

-IU and Local staff spend hours searching for information in emails, messages and online tools.
-The lack of standardization on how to compete tasks leads to information being scattered and a highly disorganized process for all stakeholders involved.
+The lack of standardization leads to scattered information across various platforms.
+IU and Local staff spend hours searching for grant information across emails, messages and online tools, leading to a disorganized process for all stakeholders involved.

 THE OPPORTUNITY